cu-esiil-edu/MSUDenver/TipsForWebsite.md

             Title: Project

-            description: Water Quantity
+            description: Water Quantityremote_theme: just-the-docs/just-the-docs

-            remote_theme: just-the-docs/just-the-docs

-4. Convert the write-up to code.
-There is an easy way:
+4. **Convert the write-up to code.**  There is an easy way:
     * Within Google Docs:
         * Extensions > Add-ons > Get add-ons
         * Choose Docs to Markdown